Bachelor of Fine Arts, Wayne State University, 1969

 Design is not a cosmetic addition.
 It is essential to survival.
 There is a desperate need for good design for excellence, for good communication skills, for things to be done with purpose and conviction.
 One of the reasons I entered the design profession is that I saw so much bad design being done.
 I wanted to make a difference.
 Teaching art/design is the way to make a big difference.
 I can affect thousands of people with what I design, but I can affect millions of people with what my students will design.

 Past programming experience with assembly language and BASIC.
 PC software experience with DOS and WINDOWS, WordPerfect, Ventura Publisher, Aldus PageMaker, some experience with Aldus Freehand, and CORELDRAW.
-Extensive PowerMac experience with QuarkXPress, Adobe Creative Suite (InDesign, PhotoShop, ImageReady, Illustrator, and GoLive), Netscape Composer, Microsoft Office.
+Extensive PowerMac experience with Netscape Composer, Microsoft Office, QuarkXPress, Adobe Creative Suite (InDesign, PhotoShop, ImageReady, Illustrator, GoLive, and Dreamweaver).

 Extensive tool experience in woodshop, metalshop, sculpture foundry, jewelry making, printshop, darkroom - stat camera, process camera, platemaker, professional serigraph (silkscreen) operations, automotive repair (Hey, I'm from Detroit), cabinet making, building construction, and home remodeling (Hey, I live in a house and so do my relatives)